 The simple definition is that forex scalping is where traders aim to skim profits from small price movements across a large number of trades.
 Contrary to other forms of trading, the main goal of scalping forex is to accumulate multiple small wins over a few seconds to minutes, as opposed to a few larger winners over days or weeks.

-Scalping is a popular strategy among traders who enjoy fast, exciting trading environments and have laser focus when it comes to charting analysis.
+Scalping is a popular strategy among investors who enjoy fast, exciting trading environments and have laser focus when it comes to charting analysis.
 As such, the merits and limitations between forex scalping vs day trading or swing trading are notably different and we will explore these later.

-Below we’ll look at some examples of common strategies and how to make money scalping forex.
+Below we look at some examples of common strategies and how to make money scalping forex.
 If you’re torn between short-term scalp trading or long-term forex investing, this tutorial also lists some key considerations to help you make that decision.